Toni Seawright: Life and career

 Seawright sang background vocals for artists such as Teena Marie, Freddie Jackson, Tony Terry, RuPaul, Shaggy, and Laura Branigan.
 Seawright starred alongside Stephanie Mills and Andre DeShields in the musical The Wiz.
 Ms. Seawright made her Broadway debut in Street Corner Symphony and Delta Rising, both at the 651 ARTS Theater.
 She also starred in the off-Broadway play Josh (The Black Babe Ruth)/Satchel (Requiem for Racism) at the National Federal Theater (also known as the Abron Arts Center), and Sister Ann in the AUDELCO award-winning play What Would Jesus Do? at the Billie Holiday Theater.
 Seawright most recently appeared starring as Miss Mamie in "The Widow and Miss Mamie" at the Harlem School of the Arts.

 Seawright is currently writing and producing material for her two sons, Qaasim Middleton and Khalil Middleton.
 The duo have worked with famed producers Full Force as well as Magick Blyss Entertainment, founded by Kevin Hunte, of So You Think You Can Dance fame.
 Seawright's ex-husband is Keith "Wild Child" Middleton, who starred in STOMP.
 The two had two sons together, Qaasim and Kahlil.
 Seawright has guest starred twice on the Nickelodeon musical comedy series The Naked Brothers Band, which co-stars her on-and-off-screen son, Qaasim, who appeared in HBO's The Music in Me.
 Seawright's younger son, Khalil, starred in Noggin's Jack's Big Music Show.
 Qaasim was a finalist on Season 14 of American Idol.

-On March 16, 2020, she disclosed that she had tested positive for the coronavirus.